potassium-os/kevin/README.md

 # potassium
 Embedded Linux image build tooling

-At the moment it only supports the chromebook `kevin` and debian-like distros
+At the moment it only supports the chromebook `kevin` and ubuntu

 ## What do I need?
 Any modern linux with docker installed \